alainrafiki/dataviz_with_panel_and_hvplot/README.md

-# dataviz_with_panel_and_hvplot
+# Practice Data Visualization with Panel and hvplot
- Python Data Visualization Project with Panel and Hvplot
+ Python Data Visualization Project with Panel and Hvplot using data from Our World in Data.

 ## Some notes for running the project
  Use the following command 'source co2_dashboard_practice/bin/activate' to activate the virtual environment in the terminal.